znly/bandmaster/README.md

 // give it 5sec max to stop everything ctx, _ = context.WithTimeout(context.Background(), time.Second*5)
-// once the channel returned by StartAll gets closed, we know for a fact
+// once the channel returned by StopAll gets closed, we know for a fact
 // that all of our services (minus the ones that returned an error) are
 // properly shutdown
 for err := range m.StopAll(ctx) {